 The short answer is that notices of intent to lien are frequently successful at producing payment, and may be worth sending.
 It’s a fraction of the cost you’ll spend on a mechanics lien or bond claim, and in many cases, it’s enough to nudge the parties to pay your claim.

-Sending a NOI is also less dramatic than filing a mechanics lien.
-Whereas a mechanics lien will interfere with the property record and debts, a NOI is only a letter.
+Sending a Notice of Intent is also less dramatic than filing a mechanics lien.
+Whereas a mechanics lien will interfere with the property record and debts, an NOI is only a letter.
 It is usually not recorded with any official government office.

-That being said, an NOI will usually get the message across enough to resolve your payment dispute.
+That being said, a Notice of Intent will usually get the message across enough to resolve your payment dispute.

 If a party is refusing to pay your claim or ignoring your phone calls, sending a notice of intent to lien to that party, the prime contractor and/or the property owner will raise eyebrows.
 It will get the property owner breathing down your customers neck, and your debt will become a priority.